What is Exposure and Response Prevention Therapy?

-Not all response prevention techniques involve simply “doing nothing,” for example.
-One such response prevention technique is known as non-engagement response, or brief, simple words or phrases used to emphasize the insignificance and irrelevance of intrusive thoughts.
-Non-engagement responses include phrases like “Whatever,” “Maybe, maybe not,” “So what?” or simply “Okay.
-Fine.”
+One common response prevention technique is known as non-engagement response: using brief, simple words or phrases that emphasize the irrelevance of intrusive thoughts and help you lean into uncertainty—things like “Whatever,” “Maybe, maybe not,” “So what?” or “Okay, fine.”

-Avoidance is a good example of a tricky compulsion that may go unnoticed—when the fear of OCD triggers prevents people from doing things they would normally do, their avoidance is compulsive and may be tough for them to notice.
-They may simply feel like they are staying safe and avoiding discomfort as usual, but when this discomfort is a result of OCD, they are only reinforcing the OCD cycle.
-Mental compulsions like rumination and mental checking can also be difficult to identify in oneself, and the guidance of a therapist who specializes in OCD may be especially helpful in identifying them.
+Avoidance is a good example of a sneaky compulsion that may go unnoticed—when the fear of triggers prevents you from doing things you would normally do, avoiding them is actually compulsive and can be tough to notice, especially if it's an ingrained habit.
+Mental compulsions like rumination and mental checking can also be difficult to identify yourself, and the guidance of a therapist who specializes in OCD can be especially helpful in identifying them.

 Habituation and Inhibitory Learning

-The effectiveness of ERP in a virtual therapy model is due to the nature of OCD.
-People’s obsessions are often closely related to the environments they find themselves in throughout the day, so the most effective way to expose them to the resulting anxiety is by practicing exposures directly in those environments, rather than finding the closest approximation in a therapist's office.
-A therapist can even conduct teletherapy sessions somewhere outside the home in order to target specific fears and obsessions.
+The effectiveness of virtual ERP is due to the way OCD works.
+Your obsessions are often closely related to the environments you find yourself in throughout the day, so the best way to conduct exposure exercises is to work directly in those places, rather than a therapist's office.
+Virtual ERP can even involve other places outside the home in order to target specific fears and obsessions.

-Whether it's done in person or virtually, the success of ERP therapy often depends on the patient consistently practicing response prevention outside of their therapy sessions.
-However, by practicing exposures first with the guidance of a therapist, directly in the environments that trigger their obsessions, they can engage in response prevention techniques within the circumstances of day-to-day life, more quickly gaining the skills they need to do daily exposures independently.
+Whether it's done in person or virtually, the success of ERP therapy often depends on consistently practicing response prevention outside of therapy sessions.
+However, by practicing exposures first with the guidance of your therapist, directly in your everyday environment, you can quickly gain the skills you need to do exposures on your own between sessions.